Dead Meat Theory: Why Counteroffers Rarely Pay Off

 - Why John Had the New Offer:

 A candidate for a job change is either dissatisfied with his current position, or tempted by the positive aspects of the new opportunity.
 Or, more usually, it,s a combination of both factors.

-As a search consultant, I will admit that I can’t get an executive to see a potential new employer unless he is motivated (nor would I want to force such a meeting).
+As search consultants, we will admit that we can’t get an executive to see a potential new employer unless he or she is motivated (nor would we want to force such a meeting).

 A clearly convinced John Q marched into the boss’s office to resign, only to be confronted by the counteroffer in the face of such an emotional encounter, many people would be hard pressed to remain cool and logical and focused or, the original intent, to resign and move on.